-2.9.
-Recognize that digital financial report elements can be categorized into common groups which have common relevant properties 26 2.10.
-Recognize that each category of report elements has allowed and disallowed relations 2.11.
+4.11.
 Recognize that financial reports contain a discrete set of financial report component which can be categorized.
-28 2.12.
-Recognize and respect relations between SEC Level 3 [Text Block]s and SEC Level 4 Detail disclosures 29 2.13.
+42 4.12.
+Recognize and respect relations between SEC Level 3 [Text Block]s and SEC Level 4 Detail disclosures 42 4.13.
 Recognize the existence of and properly respect and represent intersections between financial report components.
-34 2.14.
-Recognize and respect fundamental accounting concepts and unchangeable relations between those accounting concepts 2.15.
-Recognize and respect common financial report component arrangement patterns 39 2.16.
-Recognize and respect common concept arrangement patterns which indicate how a set of concepts are organized within a [Line Items]40 2.17.
-Recognize and respect common member arrangement patterns 41 2.18.
-Avoid mixing or run-together concept arrangement patterns 42 2.19.
-Avoid mixing distinct characteristics and concepts.44 2.20.
-Recognize need for both automated and manual verification processes 45 2.21.
-Recognize that concepts cannot be moved between fundamental accounting concept categories or classes 48 2.22.
-Recognize that concepts reported within a financial report can be grouped into useful sets or classes 53 2.23.
-Avoid unknowingly changing information representation approach midstream 2.24.
-Avoid inconsistencies in network identification 58 2.25.
-Recognize that characteristics apply to all reported facts within a report component 2.26.
-Recognize that rendering engines render presentation differently but the meaning is the same across all rendering engines 59 2.27.
-Recognize that the number of members in reported set does not change the characteristics of a reported fact 61 2.28.
-Label networks with meaningful information 62
+47 4.14.
+Recognize and respect fundamental accounting concepts and unchangeable relations between those accounting concepts 4.15.
+Recognize and respect common financial report component arrangement patterns 52 4.16.
+Recognize and respect common concept arrangement patterns which indicate how a set of concepts are organized within a [Line Items] 53 4.17.
+Recognize and respect common member arrangement patterns 54 4.18.
+Avoid mixing or run-together concept arrangement patterns 56 4.19.
+Avoid mixing distinct characteristics and concepts.58 4.20.
+Recognize need for both automated and manual verification processes 60 4.21.
+Recognize that concepts cannot be moved between fundamental accounting concept categories or classes 62 4.22.
+Recognize that concepts reported within a financial report can be grouped into useful sets or classes 67 4.23.
+Avoid unconsciously changing information representation approach midstream 69 4.24.
+Avoid inconsistencies in network identification 71 4.25.
+Recognize that characteristics apply to all reported facts within a report component 71 4.26.
+Recognize that rendering engines render presentation differently but the meaning is the same across all rendering engines 72 4.27.
+Recognize that the number of members in reported set does not change the characteristics of a reported fact 74 4.28.
+Label networks with meaningful information 75 4.29.
+Understand that every financial report has one reporting style and the different reports use different may use different reporting styles 76 4.30.
+Information reported by one fact should not contradict or conflict with information reported by another fact 78